brdjns/cal/README.md

-# Cal
+# Calc
-Cal is a portable, command-line interface, desk calculator.
+Calc is a portable, command-line interface, desk calculator.

-Cal supports basic arithmetic using `+`, `-`, `/`, `% ` and `*`.
+Calc supports basic arithmetic using `+`, `-`, `/`, `% ` and `*`.
 It also
 supports factorials, with the `!` operator, and exponentiation, with the `^` operator.
-Cal supports mathematical functions as rvalues, variable assignment, and variable and constant declaration.
-Internally, Cal uses double-precision floating-point arithmetic for most operations, or integer arithmetic for operations that are defined only for integers.
+Calc supports mathematical functions as rvalues, variable assignment, and variable and constant declaration.
+Internally, Calc uses double-precision floating-point arithmetic for most operations, or integer arithmetic for operations that are defined only for integers.